michaeltoohig/bilolok/README.md

   - [ ] Alerts users to new messages or @user messages
   - [ ] Must be able to listen to incoming messages in background while user has joined chat for the day or something like this?
 Or it becomes a always running chat app at the same time???
   - [ ] Current active users list on frontend? - may be best if implemented when new auth token is generated since if we have refresh tokens we can set the auth tokens to a short lifespan - or when if chat is an available feature then use the websocket to set a more precise value based on last message sent or other event
+- [x] Fix right side bars not collapsing on desktop

 ## Development